-Care Services and Performance

-- At any one time we provide care and support to about 16,000 people and through the course of the year we have contact with over 40,000 people - 90.1% Proportion of people who use services who say those services make them feel safe and secure.
+Essex currently £207million - people aged 65+ (41.7%) spends £496m £289 million - working aged adults 18-64 (58.3%) on providing long term support Longer term assurances over finance have supported joint planning with NHS partners.
+We welcomed the 2year planning cycle for the BCF and hope to see more multi- year settlements and planning in the future. • The Discharge Fund has been positive for the local system.
+Flexibility to address admissions avoidance and prevent people entering hospital in the first place would be welcomed in further iterations of the fund.
+Adult Soc Care Services Performar and At any one time we provide care and support to about 16,000 people and through the course of the year we have contact with over 40,000 people 90.1% - Proportion of people who use services who say those services make them feel safe and secure.
 Higher than the national average of 87.1% and improved on 88.3% in Essex in 21-22

-- 349.3 Long term support needs of older adults (65+) met by admission to residential and nursing care homes, per 100,000 population.
-This is the 2nd best score nationally for a county council. - In 2022-23 Essex provided Reablement service to 5% of older adults discharged from hospital, verses a national average of 2.9% and a peer group average of 2.8%. - 86.3% Our reablement services are successful in supporting people's independence, with 77.1% of adults not requiring any ongoing support from ECC post reablement. - The Council is forecast to spend £33m on Reablement in the 2023/24 financial year.
+349.3 - Long term support needs of older adults (65+) met by admission to residential and nursing care homes, per 100,000 population.
+This is the 2 nd best score nationally for a county council.
+In 2022-23 Essex provided Reablement service to 5% of older adults discharged from hospital, verses a national average of 2.9% and a peer group average of 2.8%.
+86.3% - Our reablement services are successful in supporting people's independence, with 77.1% of adults not requiring any ongoing support from ECC post reablement. • The Council is forecast to spend £33m on Reablement in the 2023/24 financial year.
 Since May 2021, total weekly Reablement activity has increased by 23% and, within that, the activity delivered by spot purchasing has increased by 48% driven by an increase in referrals and acuity.

-- Care is one of

-the biggest employers in Essex

-- 39,000 total filled jobs in adult social care; care is one of the biggest employers in Essex. - 32,000 jobs are in the independent sector, of which 25,000 are in direct care roles. - There are also an estimated 1,500 adults using direct payments recruiting their own staff. - We would like to see continued focus at a national level on supporting skill development and recruitment into the care sector and giving it equal billing with the NHS.

-Care technology offers new opportunities

-In Essex, our vision is to "put communities at the heart of ASC and enable people to live their lives to the fullest.
+Economic impact - Care is one of 39,000 total filled jobs in adult social care; care is one of the biggest employers in Essex. the biggest employers in Essex 32,000 jobs are in the independent sector, of which 25,000 are direct care roles.
+There are also an estimated 1,500 adults using direct payments recruiting their own staff.
+We would like to see continued focus at a national level on supporting skill development and recruitment into the care sector and giving it equal billing with the NHS.
+Care technology offers new opportunities In Essex, our vision is to "put communities at the heart of ASC ar enable people to live their lives to the fullest.
 Care Technology is seen as a big part of this.

-- 8,820 Residents in receipt of Care Technology. - 98% People advise Technology improves them feeling safe and secure. - 84% People advise Technology reduces their Social Isolation - £24.7m Gross avoidable savings since 1st July 202 - £10.41m Social Value achieved across employment, training, green project and reducing service demand. - · We are pleased to have had the opportunity to access the in the future.
+8,820 Residents in receipt of Care Technology.
+98% People advise Technology improves them feeling safe and secure.
+84% People advise Technology reduces their Social Isolation £24.7m - Gross avoidable savings since 1st July 202 £24.7m - Gross avoidable savings since 16 July 202 £10.41m - Social Value achieved across employment, training, green project and reducing service demand.

+• We are pleased to have had the opportunity to access the